All Classes and Interfaces

 Represents a color built out of red, green, and blue components.

-Very simple data structure for representing 2D coordinates with integer precision.
+Simple data structure for representing (X, Y) coordinates with integer precision.

 Simple demo application that displays a number of animated Mario sprites on top of a black background.